RED FLAG DAYS!

 PUT A PERIOD ON PAD-RASHES NOW!

-Protect your intimate skin with SkinEasi regina, a silicone gel specially formulated for women.
-When applied, it creates a protective layer that reduces friction between your skin and the pad, preventing rub-rashes and pad-rashes.
+Protect your intimate skin with SkinEasi regina anti rub rash gel, a silicone gel specially formulated for women.
+When applied, it creates a protective layer that reduces friction between your skin and the pad, prevent rub-rashes and pad-rashes.

 Say YES to Rash-free Periods!